+Everything given us is for the best.
+Yet some of us forget this when we should know better.
 I recently moved to another state and needed to see an ophthalmologist.
 My brother and sister-in-law have been living in that state for 10 years, and my brother's wife said she would make an appointment for me.

 When my wife and I were about to leave Israel after last Sukkos, our son and daughter-in-law told us they were expecting another child to be born about two weeks before Pesach.
 We realized immediately that it would be difficult for them to make Pesach at home.